 • Don’t trust to hire cheap workforce, in the Dominican Republic, workers who do not do the job well are usually called Bunglers, they usually charge cheaply, hiring such people is the worst thing you can do, you will end up paying a lot more for a poorly finished job. there is a phrase that is very spoken here “cheap is expensive”, there are fair prices for work, below that price you should already distrust.

 • Hire a Law Firm that investigates the legality of the documents required to sell a property.

-• Do not copy designs from other countries to be built in the Dominican Republic, this country has its own climatic and environmental characteristics, I know the case of a man who copied the design of an American villa and built it here, inside the villa was too hot since it was not designed for such warm weather.
+• Do not copy designs from other countries to be built in the Dominican Republic, this country has its own climatic and environmental characteristics, I know the case of a man who copied the design of an American villa, with very small windows and built it here, inside the villa was too hot since it was not designed for such warm weather.

 • The Dominican Republic is a country with a lot of rainfall during the year, before buying land or house, make sure it is at the level or above the level of the street or avenue, thus avoiding floods and discomforts.

 • Choose spaces that to provide security, but that offers the possibility of integrating with its environment in case you are going to build a country house in rural areas.